labstack/echox/website/content/middleware/rate-limiter.md

 +++
-title = "Rate Limiter middleware" description = "Rate limiter middleware for Echo" [menu.main] name = "Rate limiter" parent = "middleware"
+title = "Rate Limiter Middleware" description = "Rate limiter middleware for Echo" [menu.main] name = "Rate Limiter" parent = "middleware"
 +++

-RateLimiter provides a Rate Limiter middleware for limiting amount of requests to the server from a particular IP or id within a time period
+`RateLimiter` provides a Rate Limiter middleware for limiting the amount of requests to the server from a particular IP or id within a time period.

-By default, it stores an in-memory map of users.
-There are quite a few notable limitations of the in-memory implementation:
-- If your app receives above 100 parallel requests at once then this might not be the best option
-- Does not play well with a large number of identifiers (>= 16k)

-*Usage:*
-For example this will allow a max of 20 requests/sec (uses in-memory):
+By default an in-memory store is used for keeping track of requests.
+The default in-memory implementation is focused on correctness and may not be the best option for a high number of concurrent requests or a large number of different identifiers (>16k).

+### Usage

+To add a rate limit to your application simply add the `RateLimiter` middlware.
+The example below will limit the application to 20 requests/sec using the default in-memory store:

 ```go
 e.Use(middleware.RateLimiter(middleware.NewRateLimiterMemoryStore(20)))
 ```

 ## Custom Configuration

-*Usage*
 ```go
 config := middleware.RateLimiterConfig{
     Skipper: DefaultSkipper,